bitcoin-dev-project/bitcoiner-intro-to-rust/README.md

 # The Bitcoiner's Introduction to Rust
 *Learn Rust the ~~Hard~~ Bitcoin Way*

+---

+*This course is now available in video format with recorded coding sessions, more visual diagrams, quizzes and extra practice problems!
+And still free!
+Check it out at http://btcdemy.thinkific.com*

+---

 ### Goal
 Learn Rust and review Bitcoin fundamentals by building a command-line program.